Age-related tax allowances

 - you’re separated or divorced and you’re making payments under a court order

-- the payments are for the maintenance of your ex-partner (as long as they haven’t re-married or formed a new civil partnership) or your children are under 21
+- the payments are for the maintenance of your ex-partner (as long as they have not re-married or formed a new civil partnership) or your children are under 21

 How much you can get

-You can’t claim a tax reduction for any voluntary payments you make.
+You cannot claim a tax reduction for any voluntary payments you make.